cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ***Using Aliases to Refer to Previous Subjects***

-Cypress has some added functionality for quickly referring back to past subjects called {% url 'Aliases' aliases-and-references %}.
+Cypress has some added functionality for quickly referring back to past subjects called {% url 'Aliases' variables-and-aliases %}.
 It looks something like this:

 ```js
 cy